dddrrreee/cs340lx-25aut/labs/1-fast-dev-int/README.md

 of changing instruction alignment.
 Recall that the instruction prefetch buffer is 32-bytes, where the first instruction address in each fetch is 32-byte aligned.
-If our code can be read in a single prefetch it will run noticably faster than if it takes two.
+If our code can be read in a single prefetch it will run noticeably faster than if it takes two.
 Unfortunately if we don't force alignment, random changes in the one part of the code can cause cascading alignment changes in all subsequent (unrelated) code locations leading to big timing swings.
-(We should have done this sooner, but I forgot and am too lazy to remeasure.)
+(We should have done this sooner, but I forgot and am too lazy to re-measure.)

 We care about:
   1. The interrupt trampoline: we want this 32-byte aligned so the